Category: Breast Cancer

 Why does Breast Cancer Spread?

-4 December, 2009 (03:56) | Breast Cancer, Cancer | By: admin
+4 December, 2009 (03:56) | Cancer, Breast Cancer | By: admin

 Breast cancer can spread to any part of your body through the blood and lymphatic system.
 The metastasis of breast cancer cells is what makes the disease very dangerous.
 Metastasis means the cancer cells have traveled from the place of origin, i.e. the breast, to other parts of the body.